PaulCardoos/KotlinAndroidTutorials/README.md

 ## Day 3 (Tic Tac Toe App)
 Got started with a tic tac toe game application.
 Learning table layout, table rows, margins, gravity, and how to implement logic to change colors and texts using code.
 Kotlin is awesome.

+## 4 (Tic Tac Toe App)
+Spent 40 minutes coding in Kotlin today because I am planning to go to the North End with my girlfriend for pizza.
+I spent 20 minutes of it trying to change the color of a button when you click on it.
+Surprisingly, this is way more complicated than you would think in Android.
+The tic tac toe logic is basic logic using if/else statements and works now if two people are playing.
+Tommorow, I am going to implement the game so that you can play solo against the computer.
+Im thinking about using minmax algorithm to do this using AI.
+Most likely I will make it so the computer selects a random square.
+I dont want to spend to much time on a simple aplication because the goal is to get good at android development.
+Anyways, be back tommorow.